BCM-Neurosurgery/data-net-source/README.md

 upload process and return back the success or failure metadata for each file.

 # The Config File
+The config file is responsible for specifiying everything about a parsser, and should be the only thing that needs to be customized for each deployment.

+Config file is broken down into sections as follows

 ## Parser Definition
+`[parser]`

 ### Class
+`[parser.class]`
 The class element of the parser configuration defines the python class, and therefore thereby the Checker() Transformer() and Uploader() to to use when running this parser.
 These can be specified in one of two ways